 End of Quick search

-Lead statementInformation systems analysts and consultants analyze systems requirements, develop and implement information systems development plans, policies and procedures, and provide advice on a wide range of information systems issues.
-They are employed in information technology consulting firms and in information technology units throughout the private and public sectors, or they may be self-employed.
+Lead statementInformation systems analysts and consultants analyze and test systems requirements, develop and implement information systems development plans, policies and procedures, and provide advice on a wide range of information systems issues.
+They are employed in information technology consulting firms and in information technology units throughout the public and private sectors, or they may be self-employed.

 - computer systems analyst

 - management information systems (MIS) analyst

 The following is a summary of the main duties for some occupations in this unit group: